passiopeia/passiopeia-hub/README.md

 Good to know: If an e-mail is send during a `TestCase`, e-mails are neither delivered nor saved to a file.
 Tests can access the mails though `mail.outbox`.
 See the `hub_app/tests/test_registration.py` for an example.

+## JSON Schema

+The Passiopeia Hub comes with a complete set of JSON Schemas for all requests to the services and responses from the services.
+All Schemas are listed at the endpoint `/schema/` (on your local machine:
+[http://localhost:8080/schema/](http://localhost:8080/schema/)).
+Sorry for the stylesheet.

+We make heavy use of `$ref`, and to make sure that URL resolvers of JSON Schema Validators work, you can set the JSON Schema Prefix in your `settings.py`.

 ---